 Vocational training and commercial schools to prepare for professional life

-For teenagers and young adults who are gradually deciding on a career path, commercial schools like Minerva Zurich offer clear orientation.
-This state-recognized private school has created offers for practical commercial training—young people can also obtain their vocational Matura here.
+For teens and young adults who are starting to define a career path, commercial schools such as Minerva Zurich can provide clear orientation.
+This state-recognized private school offers practical commercial training, and students can also pursue the vocational Matura there.

 The lessons are structured bilingually in German and English.
 They not only convey specialist knowledge but also consciously prepare students for the job market or further studies.
 This significantly eases the transition from school to professional life.